 Step 6) Attach your dead bait pop-up stick to the treble hook

-Congratulations, you have now fishing making your first very own dead bait pop-up stick!
+Congratulations, you have now finished your first very own dead bait pop-up stick!
 Great job!

 Now, all that remains is to actually attach your stick to your trace and treble hook.